soumaxetuirk/homebridge-universal-tasmota-irhvac/README.md

 - Used only for HomeKit Current Temperature
 - Does not affect AC target temperature
 - No constant polling loops are used
-- Temperature is cached and refreshed intelligently
+- Temperature topic should be providing temperature directly not in json format.

 ---